 - Automobile and aerospace industries also have complex processes and methodologies that require ambient temperatures and probes that can access crevices and hard-to-reach machine parts.

 - Medical industry is always in need of temperature sensors for several critical operations and medicine preservation.
-From a humble thermometer to temperature sensors for MRI imaging and scans, the implementation of these instruments is limitless.
+From a humble thermometer to WiFi temperature sensors for MRI imaging and scans, the implementation of these instruments is limitless.

 - Temperature plays an important role in generating sustainable energy in the renewable energy sector.
 Solar heating, rotation of wind turbines, geothermal energy production, etc., all rely on specific temperatures, and sensors can help achieve that via measurement.